-- FFIE has not paid dividends on the Class A Common Stock and its ability to do so in the future will be subject to its subsidiaries' ability to distribute cash to it. - FFIE is subject to complex public company rules and regulations, and there can be no assurance that FFIE will be able to comply with them.
-FFIE will continue to incur increased burdens as a public company. - There can be no assurance that FFIE will be able to comply with the continued listing standards of Nasdaq.
-FFIE has received written notices from the SEC regarding its non-compliance with Nasdaq minimum bid price and annual stockholder meeting requirements. - FF may be required to take write-downs or write-offs, or FF may be subject to restructuring, impairment or other charges. - The price of the Class A Common Stock has been and may continue to be volatile, and you could lose all or part of your investment.
-Sale by certain holders of the Class A Common Stock may negatively impact the market price of the Class A Common Stock, while such holders may still receive significant proceeds. - FF's tax obligations and related filings have become significantly more complex and subject to greater risk of scrutiny. - The issuance of additional shares of Common Stock, including upon full conversion of the principal amount of all outstanding SPA Notes and exercise of all outstanding SPA Warrants, and/or the implementation of the full ratchet anti-dilution price protection in the SPA Notes and SPA Warrants and the issuance of shares pursuant to the Purchase Agreement, would substantially dilute the ownership interest of existing stockholders. - FFIE has granted preferential director nomination rights to certain investors which may cause FFIE to fall out of compliance with Nasdaq listing rules. - Concentration of ownership may delay or prevent a change in control.
-Certain of FFIE's defensive measures could prevent a takeover that stockholders may consider favorable. - Claims for indemnification by our directors and officers may reduce our available funds, including for successful third-party claims against us. - FFIE's dual-class structure may depress the trading price of the Class A Common Stock.
-In addition, upon approval by FFIE stockholders of an amendment to the Amended and Restated Charter pursuant to the Amended Shareholder Agreement, the voting power of the Class B Common Stock held by FF Top will convert from one vote per share to 10 votes per share and, upon FFIE achieving an equity market capitalization of \$3.0 billion, the voting power of the Class B Common Stock will convert from 10 votes per share to 20 votes per share, each of which will entitle FF Top to have substantial influence over FFIE's corporate matters.
-If Nasdaq considers FFIE a "controlled company" following such conversions of the Class B Common Stock, FFIE may qualify for exemptions from certain corporate governance requirements. - Negative analyst coverage could affect FFIE's share price and trading volume. - FFIE's reduced reporting obligations as an "emerging growth company" could make the Common Stock less attractive to investors. - If FFIE implements a reverse stock split, the liquidity of its Common Stock and warrants may be adversely effected.
+- FF has not paid dividends on the Class A Common Stock and its ability to do so in the future will be subject to its subsidiaries' ability to distribute cash to it. - FF is subject to complex public company rules and regulations, and there can be no assurance that FF will be able to comply with them. - There can be no assurance that FF will be able to comply with the continued listing standards of Nasdaq.

+- FF may be required to take write-downs or write-offs, or FF may be subject to restructuring, impairment or other charges - The price of the Class A Common Stock has been and may continue to be volatile. - FF's tax obligations and related filings have become significantly more complex and subject to greater risk of scrutiny. - The issuance of additional shares of Common Stock would substantially dilute the ownership interest of existing stockholders. - FF has granted preferential director nomination rights to FF Global which may cause FF to fall out of compliance with Nasdaq listing rules. - Concentration of ownership may delay or prevent a change in control. - Claims for indemnification by our current and former directors and officers may reduce our available funds, including for successful third-party claims against us. - FF's dual-class structure may depress the trading price of the Class A Common Stock. - Negative analyst coverage could affect FF's share price and trading volume. - FF's reduced reporting obligations as an "emerging growth company" could make the Common Stock less attractive to investors. - If FF implements a reverse stock split, the liquidity of its Common Stock and warrants may be adversely effected - 32